prangad/RayMarching/README.md

 H                           - Toggles the drawing of hit positions.

-S                           - Toggles the drawing of the ray marching calculations.
+S                           - Toggles the drawing of the ray marching calculation segments.
 (Better visualized with less rays.)

 SPACE                       - Toggles the drawing of the scene.